Find Grad Schools

 250K

-Some degrees associated with optometry may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with optometry require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for optometry careers below.